15 Best Day Trips From Avignon, France

 A short drive from L’isle-sur-la-Sorgue is the Fontaine-de-Vaucluse.
 The name relates to both the fountain that feeds the Sorgue River and the picturesque village which surrounds it.

-The petite village serves to accommodate the masses of visitors who come to enjoy the fountain every year.
+The tiny village serves to accommodate the masses of visitors who come to enjoy the fountain every year.
 A short walk past riverside cafes and tempting gelato stalls will deliver you to the source, which always looks different, depending on the season.
-Sometimes it’s overflowing with water and at other times you need to climb over the barrier to be able to catch a glimpse of the turquoise pool below.
+Sometimes it’s overflowing with water, and at other times you need to climb over the barrier to be able to catch a glimpse of the turquoise pool below.

-Insider tip: On the way up to the mill you will pass Vallis Clausa, a traditional paper mill.
+Insider tip: On the way up to the mill, you will pass Vallis Clausa, a traditional paper mill.
 It’s open every day and is an interesting place to see how paper is made the traditional way (powered by the river) and to pick up a unique and locally made souvenir.

 Villages of the Luberon